 Some technical notes about the site

 The site theme is built using my custom WordPress developer theme Barebones which you can download from Github and use yourself if you wish.
 The site of course runs on WordPress with a couple of plugins to fill some functionality gaps.
-The flexible layout is built using a “mobile first” approach which means you should in theory be able to read the site on your phone while in the loo or on a big monitor, I very much believe in the power of responsive design and actively experiment with new techniques here.
+I very much believe in the power of responsive design and actively experiment with new techniques here.